‘Marvel Heroes’ Action RPG Patches With Massive Systems Update, Hero Changes

 The giant 2.0 patch for Marvel Heroes includes all of those changes and quite a few more.
 A directory of changes can be found on the game’s official website with detailed notes on each hero’s new aspects.
 Instead of having three hot bars available to them, players will find that the game only uses one hot bar now.
 That means any given hero has access to a primary power, a secondary power, and six other active abilities.

 Players can pick and choose between several power options for their hero, but the days of using all of a hero’s powers are gone.
 The new talent system for all heroes aims to make that transition a little easier.
-Each hero has a talent tree that will alter the way powers behave letting players specialize in new ways.
+Each hero has a talent tree that will alter the way powers behave, letting players specialize in new ways.
 Not to mention, each hero has new passive traits and they all benefit from the game’s attributes in a new way.

 Another major change is the removal of the Omega System in favor of the Infinity System.
 The convoluted and capped Omega System is replaced by the streamlined and appropriately named Infinity System.
-There is no hard cap on the amount of Infinity Points a player can earn and attribute selection in each of the Infinity System’s “gems” have no limit.
+There is no hard cap on the amount of Infinity Points a player can earn, and attribute selection in each of the Infinity System’s “gems” have no limit.
 Higher ranks cost many more points, however, giving players another long-term goal in Marvel Heroes.

 However, a rather jarring change for veterans of the action RPG will be the drastic movement changes.
 Players now have to wind up their travel power before taking flight, swinging, running, or using any other form of travel power.
-Dashes and teleports are now normalized making teleports no different from dashes in terms of speed or distance.
-Not to mention, dashes and teleports now utilize charges on a four-second cooldown completely eliminating the ability to get around a Marvel Heroes map quickly with these powers.
+Dashes and teleports are now normalized, making teleports no different from dashes in terms of speed or distance.
+Not to mention, dashes and teleports now utilize charges on a four-second cooldown, completely eliminating the ability to get around a Marvel Heroes map quickly with these powers.
 Dashes and teleports do remove crowd control, though, and players are invulnerable during a dash or teleport.

 The enormous patch, nearly nine gigabytes, is available now on the official client or via Steam.
 There are several new additions, changes, and updated features in this update.
 The full patch notes can be viewed on the game’s forums for those interested in all the details.
 The patch also included gamepad updates, the replacement of costume cores by off-costume catalysts, and the introduction of a difficulty slider.